dgryski/semgrep-go/README.md

 * mathbits: check for places you should use math/bits instead
 * mail-address: check for using fmt.Sprintf() instead of net/mail.Address.String()
 * oddbitwise: check for odd bit-wise expressions
-* oddcompare: check for odd comparisions
+* oddcompare: check for odd comparisons
 * oddcompound: check for odd compound += or -= expressions
 * oddifsequence: check for an odd sequence of ifs
 * oddmathbits: check for odd uses of math/bits
-* parseint-downcast: check for places a parsed 64-bit int is downcase to 32-bits
+* parseint-downcast: check for places a parsed 64-bit int is downcast to 32-bits
 * returnnil: check for odd nil-returns
 * sprinterr: check for fmt.Sprint(err) instead of err.Error()
 * joinpath: check for using strings.Join() to construct paths
 * readfull: check for extra length check for io.ReadFull()

 Ruleguard checks are in ruleguard.rules.go.
-* unconvert: check for unnecessary convertions
+* unconvert: check for unnecessary conversions
-* timeeq: check for using == and 1= with time.Time values
+* timeeq: check for using == and != with time.Time values
 * wrongerr: check for potentially checking the wrong error value
 * errnoterror: check for variables called `err` which are not the error type
 * ifbodythenbody: check for if statements with identical if and else bodies